Business Integration Solutions documentation

 Steps

-A configuration check codeunit is a Dynamics 365 Business Central codeunit which is executed by a special Test Runner codeunit.
-The advantage of this construction is that the tests can be implemented in separate functionals which are executed individually.
-Errors which might occur during this run are captured by the test handler and written to a log table.
+A configuration check codeunit is a Dynamics 365 Business Central codeunit executed by a special test runner codeunit.
+This construction lets you implement tests in separate functions that execute individually.
+Errors that occur during this run capture in the test handler and write to a log table.

 var